Martha Leijonhufvud: The Sture murders

 Eric XIV eyed Martha and the Sture family with suspicion.
 The Vasa dynasty was not regarded to have the same right to the Swedish throne as did the Sture family, which members had on several occasions had the position of regent of Sweden during the former century.
 Despite this, Martha's spouse Svante and her sons Erik and Nils was appointed to serve in the Northern Seven Years' War (1563–1570).

 In 1565, her son Nils was accused of treason and forced to a humiliating entry to the capital.
 He was acquitted by the court, but the case created hostility among the nobility toward the King.
 The King therefore had Svante Sture and his sons Nils and Erik imprisoned, along with several other noblemen.
 In August 1566, Martha's son wrote to her: "I do hope to be able to defend myself with other things than letter and seal", which hinted preparations of a conspiracy.
-In May 1567, Eric XIV assembled court at Svartsjö Castle to judge the noblemen he had imprisoned there for treason.
+In May 1567, Erik XIV assembled court at Svartsjö Castle to judge the noblemen he had imprisoned there for treason.
 Martha traveled to Svartsjö with her daughter Anna to seek an audience with the King, but they were not allowed in the castle and instead placed under guard in the village outside the castle.
 Martha sent an appeal to Karin Månsdotter to speak to the King in favor of the prisoners, and she also sent an appeal to the King's daughter Virginia Eriksdotter.
 The same month, the prisoners were transferred by boat from Svartsjö to Uppsala to be judged.
 Martha was also brought to Uppsala under guard by boat, during which she was reportedly exposed to mockery by the public.
 After they arrived in Uppsala, Martha was escorted to the residence of the family in the city and placed under house arrest.
-Her sister-in-law Ebba Månsdotter (Lilliehöök) were present there for the same reason.
+Her sister-in-law Ebba Lilliehöök were present there for the same reason.